-See Appendix 1 of the Group's SFCR for a list of all subsidiaries and associates of the Group (including % ownership) and a list of all branches of each subsidiary.
+See Appendix 1 of the Group SFCR for a list of all subsidiaries and associates of RSAI (including % ownership) and a list of all branches of each subsidiary.

-Material related undertakings of RSAII are listed below.
+Subsidiaries of RSAII are listed below.
 All are companies limited by shares: